crdx/markdowns/README.md

 If invoked with the `-w` or `--watch` argument, **markdowns** will continuously watch all the Markdown files in the directory for changes, and convert any in which a change is detected.

+The output files will have the same name as the original files but with `html` as the file extension.

 **Note**: It would not be unreasonable to supply both `-p` and `-w` at the same time if you wanted to both process a directory and then watch it.

 The default Markdown file extension is `md`, but this can be overridden with the `-e` or `--extension` argument.